Legoless/Haystack/Wiki/Classes.md

 HAYMath
 --------
-A basic class for all the missing mathematical and arithmetic operations and functions.
+A basic class for all the missing mathematical and arithmetic operations and functions that are of common usage.

 ```objective-c
 + (double)degreesToRadians:(double)angle;